histrio/web/content/_index.md

 Or use more convinent `rage`:

-> rage -r age1fht3gvntpeffl65jjhdlremkl8nqe2p0ml3e2zwf0n6jd7g7lsese4hscr secret.txt > secret.txt.age
+> `$ rage -r age1fht3gvntpeffl65jjhdlremkl8nqe2p0ml3e2zwf0n6jd7g7lsese4hscr secret.txt > secret.txt.age`

 Also I have some education in reserve-officer training department as a signaller and have a radio amateur license (CEPT NOVICE).
 So you could try to contact me with a morse code by calling `UB4RCF` :laughing: